winola-whu/TurtleBot-Navigation/README.md

   ROS2 Humble
   rtab-map

-Clone the repo and `colcon build` at root
+Clone the repo and `colcon build` at root then
 `source install/setup.bash`

 Start simulation